justcatthefish/ctf-writeups/2022-11-25-HITCON/Secret/README.md

 (a_0, ..., a_63, b_0, ..., b_63) M == (a_0, ..., a_63, b_0, ..., b_63, 0, 0)
 ```

-I want absolute values of `a_i` and `b_i` to be small, and 0 is also has a
+I want absolute values of `a_i` and `b_i` to be small, and 0 also has a fairly
-fairly small absolute value.
-I can therefore use LLL to find the solutions for
+small absolute value.
+I can therefore use LLL to find the solutions.
+To make
-me.
-Too make sure that LLL won't find solutions where the last to values aren't
+sure that LLL won't find solutions where the last to values aren't 0 but some
-0 but some different small values e.g. 1, I must scale the last two columns of
+different small values e.g. 1, I must scale the last two columns of the matrix.
-the matrix.
-I must scale these to be at least an order of magnitude bigger than
+I must scale these to be at least an order of magnitude bigger than the values
-the values `a_i`, `b_i`.
-I don't know how big these can be, so I just picked
+`a_i`, `b_i`.
+I don't know how big these can be, so I just picked some number I
-some number I consider big.
+consider big.

 <br />